rephus/CV/cv.md

 <!--
 Started: 2015-12-15
 -->
-Description: Network Locum is a great service that unifies Practices and Locums (GPs) on a single platform, managing sessions and rotas for the practices, and allowing the Locums to easily apply for jobs.
+Description: Network Locum is a market network that unifies Practices and Locums (GPs) on a single platform, managing sessions and rotas for the practices, and allowing the Locums to easily apply for jobs.
 Processing and emitting invoices for both in the process.

-Conclussion: Smart team of people with different working cultures.
+Insight: Smart team of people with different approaches to work.
-We all worked really hard on doing a codebase refactoring in 6 weeks, defining and creating from scratch all the existing platform features in new Django, Flask and Scala docker microservices.
+We all worked really hard on doing a codebase refactor in 6 weeks, defining and creating from scratch all the existing platform features in new Django, Flask and Scala docker microservices.
-Then worked as part of squad member in improving the billing process.
+We then shifted to a squads-based structure, and I joined the one in charge of the billing process.

-#### Tasks
+#### Higlights

-* Full microservice arquitecture using Docker and Rancher
+* Full microservices architecture using Docker and Rancher
-* Contributed in important arquitectural decissions
+* Input on important architectural decissions
-* Backend mostly built in Python3 Django and Flask
+* Backend mostly built in Python3, Django and Flask (and a bit of Scala). with PostgreSQL and Redis for persistence
 * TDD and BDD
-* Continuous testing using Jenkisn and Travis
+* Continuous integration using Jenkins and Travis
-* DB administration (PostgreSQL, Redis)
+* Conducted software developer interviews
-* Participated in software developer interviews
+* Mentoring other members of the team

 ### Top10 ( 2013-05-01 / 2015-12-01 )